Unikka/neos-ui-testing-distribution/Readme.md

 for the test cases.

 The distribution is used for the CircleCI pipeline and you can also use it for your local environment.
-The distribution is currently based on neos 3.3 because the lowest maintained branch for the Ui is 2.x and is for neos 3.3.
+The distribution is currently based on neos master because it is a copy of the neos-development-collection and I need to adjust the older branches.

 ## Installation and usage